Pometry/Raphtory/docs/source/Examples/higgs-twitter.md

 ## Data

-The data is a `csv` file (comma-separated values) and can be found in [Raphtory's data repo](https://github.com/Raphtory/Data/blob/main/higgs-retweet-activity.csv).
+The data is a `csv` file (comma-separated values) and can be found in <a href="https://github.com/Raphtory/Data/blob/main/higgs-retweet-activity.csv" target="_blank">Raphtory's data repo</a>.
 Each line contains user A and user B, where user B is being retweeted by user A. The last value in the line is the time of the retweet in Unix epoch time.

 ## Higgs Boson Retweet Example 💥